radimspetlik/hr-cnn/README.md

 See http://cmp.felk.cvut.cz/~spetlrad/ecg-fitness/ for the original paper and the ECG-Fitness dataset.

-This repo is being constructed.
-You can monitor the progress bellow.

-## Progress
-- [x] Document the installation.
-- [x] Convert models to a reasonable format.
-- [x] Create public evaluation scripts.
-- [ ] Create public learning scripts.

 ## Installation
 We support only the following plug-and-play installation.
 You don't have to follow the steps bellow, but it may happen that it will not work :( This setup should work regardless of the operation system (i.e. Windows and Linux is OK).
 1. Clone the repo to a directory of your preference with `git clone git@github.com:radimspetlik/hr-cnn.git`.